whitep4nth3r/contentful-graphql-vs-rest/README.md

 `includes=1` would return both the `author` and `heroBanner` inside the `includes` array.

-Regardless of the `include` depth you specify, the SDK, which uses the `contentful-resolve-response` package, which link all entries and assets that are returned in the `includes` response.
+Regardless of the `include` depth you specify, the SDK, which uses the `contentful-resolve-response` package, will link all entries and assets that are returned in the `includes` response.

 [Read more about the include param on the Contentful docs](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/links)